IFL Ventures advises Precision Mining on its 100% sale to MICROMINE

 The CEO of MICROMINE Andrew Birch said “We looked worldwide for a company that was best in class and had the potential to scale globally.
 Precision Mining really stood out, not just for the quality of its software but also for the team’s experience and reputation as consultants in mine scheduling and haulage.
 We are now expanding our reach and depth of expertise in a market we know well.
 This is a very synergistic addition to our business and an important part of our growth strategy.”

-Spry expands and deepens an important segment in MICROMIN’s software suite, which covers the entire mining cycle from exploration to production control.
+Spry expands and deepens an important segment in MICROMINE’s software suite, which covers the entire mining cycle from exploration to production control.
 Spry would continue to operate as a standalone brand but would also be closely integrated with the MICROMINE suite.

 The Precision Mining team, led by founders Glen Barnes, Craig Morgan and Zim Chan, will continue working in the business, bringing specialist scheduling and mine production expertise to the MICROMINE stable.